Questions from Parents

 Late applications are reviewed on a case-by-case basis.

-Parents will receive a letter within 45-days of their application submission.
+Parents will receive a letter within 45 days of their application submission.
 During this time, a student must remain enrolled in the public school system.

 If an account is not renewed, then the account is closed, and all remaining funds are forfeited to the state.
-If you do not re-enroll, so long as you meet the criteria the next academic year, you may reapply.
+If you do not re-enroll, so long as you meet the criteria for the next academic year, you may reapply.

-What is on the application?
+• What is on The Application?

 The application will specify who the Account Holder and the student are along with their appropriate contact information.
 You also have to provide the student’s West Virginia Education Information System number, an Account Holder contract, and documentation to prove eligibility to enroll in the Hope Scholarship.